pmiguelpinto90/ShiftDisplay/README.md

 - Only 3 pins used on Arduino
 - Displays with any quantity of digits
 - Common cathode and common anode compatible
-- Show numbers or text
+- Show numbers and text
 - Concatenate multiple displays as one

 ![breadboard](https://raw.githubusercontent.com/Pyntoo/ShiftDisplay/master/extra/photo.jpg)